luigifreda/pyslam/README.md

 For a comparison of the trajectories estimated by pySLAM and by ORB-SLAM3, see this [trajectory comparison notebook](https://github.com/anathonic/Trajectory-Comparison-ORB-SLAM3-pySLAM/blob/main/trajectories_comparison.ipynb).

-Note that pySLAM pose estimates are saved **online**: At each frame, the current pose estimate is saved.
-On the other end, ORB-SLAM3 pose estimates are saved at the end of the dataset playback: That means each pose estimate $q$ is refined multiple times by LBA and BA over the multiple window optimizations that cover $q$.
+Note that pySLAM saves its pose estimates in an **online** fashion: At each frame, the current pose estimate is saved at the end of the front-end `tracking` iteration.
+On the other end, ORB-SLAM3 pose estimates are saved at the end of the full dataset playback: That means each pose estimate $q$ of ORB-SLAM is refined multiple times by LBA and BA over the multiple window optimizations that cover $q$.

+You can save your pyslam trajectories as detailed [here](#trajectory-saving).

 ---
 ## Contributing to pySLAM